pagkly/Zed/Investopedia4/Quality of Earnings Definition.md

 Fortunately, there are [[generally accepted accounting principles]](https://www.investopedia.com/terms/g/gaap.asp) (GAAP).
 The more closely a company sticks to those standards, the higher its quality of earnings is likely to be.

-Several major financial scandals, including Enron and Worldcom, have been extreme examples of poor earnings quality that misled investors.
+Several major financial scandals, including [[Enron]] and [[WorldCom|Worldcom]], have been extreme examples of poor earnings quality that misled investors.

 ### Key Takeaways

 -   A company's real quality of earnings can only be revealed by spotting and removing any anomalies, accounting tricks, or one-time events that skew the numbers.
 -   Quality of earnings is the percentage of income that is due to higher sales or lower costs.
--   An increase in net income without a corresponding increase in cash flow from operations is a red flag.
+-   An increase in net income without a corresponding increase in [[Cash Flow|cash flow]] from operations is a red flag.
--   Tracking activity from the income statement through to the balance sheet and cash flow statement is a good way to gauge quality of earnings.
+-   Tracking activity from the income statement through to the balance sheet and [[Cash Flow Statement|cash flow statement]] is a good way to gauge quality of earnings.

 ## Understanding Quality of Earnings